ansufw/coding-notes/linux/README.md

 # extract tarball
 tar xfv go$version.linux-amd64.tar.gz
+# note: x for extract, f for filename and v for verbose

 # Recursively change the owner and group of this directory into root and move to /usr/local
 sudo chown -R root:root ./go